stevenbristol/less-js-routes/README.md

 * Gives you a javascript function that will return the path for any route.
 * Gives you a javascript function that will call any route with the proper method (PUT/POST/etc).
-* Control which routes get generated with :only, :ignore flags.
+* Let's you control which routes get generated with :only, :ignore flags.
 * Handles nested routes.